zodb/relstorage/docs/mysql/install.rst

 .. note:: mysqlclient 1.4 is not available on Windows for Python 2.
           PyMySQL is tested instead.

-On CPython2, mysqlclient 1.4+.
-PyMySQL 0.7+ and MySQL
-Connector/Python 8.0.16 up through 8.0.23 are also tested to work.

-For CPython3, install mysqlclient 1.4+; PyMySQL, and MySQL Connector/Python are also known to work.
+For CPython3, install mysqlclient 1.4+; PyMySQL, and MySQL Connector/Python are also known to work (but MySQL Connector/Python is not recommended).

 On PyPy, install PyMySQL 0.6.6+ (PyPy will generally work with mysqlclient, but it will be *much* slower).
-MySQL Connector/Python is tested to work on PyPy 7.1.
+MySQL Connector/Python is tested to work on PyPy 7.1 (but MySQL Connector/Python is not recommended)

 Here's a table of known (tested) working adapters; adapters **in bold** are the recommended adapter installed with the extra.